 Under the law it is your right to join and participate in a trade union of your choice.

 The process basically goes as follows:

-When a strong majority are signed up, the cards are filed at the BC Labour Relations Board
+When a strong majority are signed up, the cards are filed at the Labour Relations Board

 Bargain your union contract

 What it takes to win:

 Should your employer engage in any of these activities, document it (i.e. what was said, when, where) and let a union organizer know as soon as possible.

 Thousands of cleaners across Canada who work in places like malls, schools and office buildings have formed a union with SEIU and negotiated contracts with medical benefits, paid personal days and sick days, improvements to wages and better working conditions.
 You can do the same.

 The reality in this industry is that companies sometimes lose contracts (which has nothing to do with us forming a union).